PAM-challenge-beta/2024-task1b/README.md

 In this example, a simple 3-layer CNN has been trained to classify 15-second audio segments as either containing each one of the seven targeted labels.
 Below is a detailed outline of the process.

-1. **Data Preprocessing**: Segments of 15 seconds with an offset of 2.5 seconds are checked for all dataset.
-If a segment contain more than 50% of an annotation, it is considered as positive for the given label.
+1. **Data Preprocessing**: Segments of 15 seconds with an offset of 2.5 seconds are checked for all datasets.
+If a segment contains more than 50% of an annotation, it is considered as positive for the given label.
-All positive segment and as many negative segment of ten datasets are extarcted to constitute the develpment set.
-All segment of the dataset used for evaluation constitute the evaluation set, to imitate a realistic detection task in an unknown dataset.
+All positive segments and as many negative segments of ten datasets are extracted to constitute the development set.
+All segments of the dataset used for evaluation constitute the evaluation set, to imitate a realistic detection task in an unknown dataset.
 2. **CNN Training**: The CNN is trained using the selected samples over a few epochs.
 3. **Classifier Application**: The trained CNN is applied to the entirety of the test wave files using a sliding window approach.
 4. **Performance Measurement**: The detections are evaluated against the ground truth annotations for the test dataset.
-Precision, Recall and F1 score are firstly computed separately for each labels and then averaged as the number of detected event for each label is imbalanced.
+Precision, Recall and F1 score are first computed separately for each label and then averaged as the number of detected events for each label is imbalanced.

 Each stage of the process is encapsulated in its own Python script:
 - `format_data.py` — For data preprocessing and database creation.